Tested: Is WordPress Good For SEO in 2024?

 3. We initially installed 1 plugin, YOAST SEO (although there are three other plugins we recommend)

-4. We tested 3 of the most popular WordPress themes (Twenty Twenty-One, Astra, and GeneratePress)
+4. We tested 3 of the most popular WordPress themes (Twenty Twenty-Four, Astra, and GeneratePress)

 5. We tested 3 popular page builders (Thrive Architect, Elementor, and Oxygen Builder)